p4 depot

 Writable

-The user who owns the depot.
-By default, this is the user who created the depot.
+The user that owns the depot.
+By default, the owner is the user who created the depot.

-The specified owner does not have to be a Helix Server user.
-You might want to use an arbitrary name if the user does not yet exist, or if you have deleted the user and need a placeholder until you can assign the spec to a new user.
+The specified owner does not have to be a Helix Core Server user.
+You might want to use an arbitrary name if the owner does not yet exist, or if you have deleted the owner and need a placeholder until you can assign the spec to a new owner.

 Description: